 One of the country’s three official languages, New Zealand Sign Language evolved in the communities that grew from networks of Deaf children at three schools for the Deaf from the late nineteenth century.
 The Dictionary of New Zealand Sign Language (1997) – now an invaluable online resource at nzsl.vuw.ac.nz – and the Concise Dictionary of New Zealand Sign Language (BWB, 2003) were landmarks in documenting the language.
 A formidable body of scholarly research lies in these volumes, driven by the Deaf Studies Research Unit at Victoria University, led first by Graeme Kennedy and later by David and Rachel McKee.

-Please click on the 'Buy ebook' button on the left.
+All orders of the print edition include complementary access to the ebook.
+To purchase the ebook separately, please click on the 'Buy ebook' button on the left.
 Your purchased ebook is in EPUB3 format, and if you purchase directly from BWB, the downloadable files include an EPUB3 specially optimised for Apple iBooks.
 Please note that this is a large file for an ebook and is designed for use on desktop or tablet reading systems.
 We recommend reading your ebook on the latest versions of Adobe Digital Editions (for Windows users) or Apple iBooks (for Apple users).